Rent statement from landlords showing monthly payments, charges, and balance details

 It’s a document summarizing all rent payments made by a tenant during a specific period, detailing amounts, dates, and other charges.

-2. When might I need a statement from a non-relative landlord?
+2. When might I need a statement from a non-relative host?

-When you’re dealing with official matters such as tax filings or visa applications that require proof of a non-family landlord relationship.
+When you’re dealing with official matters such as visa applications, travel claims, or work reimbursements that require proof of stay

 3. Why is an ownership statement important alongside a rent statement?